 The collection of the sprint goal, product backlog, and plan of action is referred to as the Sprint Backlog.
 There is a specific timeframe for planning.
 For a 2-week sprint, planning should be limited to fifteen to thirty minutes.
 For longer sprints, the time for planning may increase.

-The daily scrum is a 15-minute event where developers come together to track progress towards the sprint goal.
-During this time they discuss and adjust the strategy to better align it with the sprint goal.
+The daily Scrum is a 15-minute work-in-progress event where developers come together to track progress towards the sprint goal.
+During this time, they discuss and adjust the strategy to better align it with the sprint goal.

 These daily scrums encourage effective communication, identify issues, and improve decision-making.

 A sprint review is a short session where the Scrum team presents what it was able to accomplish during the sprint for key stakeholders to review.
 They gather ideas and information to refine future sprints and better define tasks.